JGNN

 , respectivel holding

-parse expressions can use.
-Other constants and input variables can be set too,
+other constants and input variables can be set too,

 but more on this later.
-After instantiation, use some

 config